Click on the blue icon ( ) next to the question to see a related video

 IVC participates in most of the Federal and state financial aid programs such as the Federal Pell Grant, Federal Work-Study, Federal SEOG, Cal Grants, California Chafee Grant, the Student Success Completion Grant, and the California College Promise Grant (CCPG).
 IVC does not participate in the Federal Direct Student Loan program.

 No, financial aid information is free.
 Be aware of scholarship scams that ask you to pay for financial aid and scholarship information.
-Before you pay for information, contact the Financial Aid Office or go to the Federal Trade Commission's Scholarship Scams website at www.ftc.gov/scholarshipscams
+Financial aid information and application are free.
+Before you pay for financial aid-related services, contact the Financial Aid Office.
+For more information visit: How do I identify student aid scams?

 IVC offers a variety of scholarships administered by the IVC Foundation.
 The list is available on the IVC Foundation website or you can access it through the IVC website.
 Just click on Financial Aid and choose Scholarships.
 The scholarship page also provides links to help you search the internet for scholarships.